yurique/spa-ssr-proxy/README.md

 served from this server)
 * `API server` -- your back-end (API), if any
 * `spa-ssr-proxy` -- this proxy
-* `CDN / reverse proxy server` -- the servers your users will actually be served by
+* `CDN / reverse proxy server` -- the server your users will be actually served by

 `CDN / reverse proxy server` needs to be configured to split the traffic:
 * API requests should be routed to your API server